 The proposed development would be highly visible from the public realm by virtue of the public highway to the north of the site as well as the public footpaths to the south.
-Given this prominence the proposed development would need to be acceptable in this location which falls within the Lidgett and Bents Conservation Area and accord with Policy ENV1, Policy ENV2, the Conservation Area Design and Development Guidance, Sections12 and 16 of the National Planning Policy Framework and Planning (Listed Buildings and Conservation Areas) Act 1990 as it stand the proposal fails to accord with these but amendments could be made to the scheme which would result in an acceptable scheme subject to appropriate conditions.
+Given this prominence the proposed development would need to be acceptable in this location which falls within the Lidgett and Bents Conservation Area and accord with Policy ENV1, Policy ENV2, the Conservation Area Design and Development Guidance, Sections12 and 16 of the National Planning Policy Framework and Planning (Listed Buildings and Conservation Areas) Act 1990 with the amended siting and design, enhanced planting and screening proposed and no impact on the protected Horse Chestnut Tree would accord with these policies subject to appropriate conditions.

-RECOMMENDATION: Refuse
+RECOMMENDATION: Approve